 A Wi-Fi modem is supplied along with a home phone line with unlimited Australian calls, including to mobiles.
-As an option, you can go for the Triple Bundle instead, which for another $20 (so, a total of $105 a month) also gives you a mobile phone line with 5GB of data.
+As an option, you can go for the Triple Bundle instead, which for another $25 (so, a total of $110 a month) also gives you a mobile phone line with 10GB of data.

 Get connected today with Southern Phone Broadband, offering a great range of NBN plans for all needs and budget.
-Unlimited NBN plans start at only $60/mth ($5/mth off) and come with no lock-in contract.
+NBN bundles w/ home phone and modem start at only $60/mth (inc. $5/mth off).
+Bundle and save today!

 Which One’s the Best Choice?